 - Access online study support.
 The Online Study Team usually supports our online student cohort.
 As your study has moved online due to COVID-19, that includes you at the moment too!
 You can either join a workshop for advice on how to prepare for your online exams or book a one-on-one appointment for individual support.
 They also run a number of helpful workshops in relation to studying online.

-- Get a feel for it with the practise exam content.
+- Get a feel for it with a practise exam.
 The more that you prepare yourself, the more confident you will feel when the time comes to take your online exam.
 Most students will be able to take a practise exam through your Interact2 subject sites to familiarise yourself with the online exam environment.

 - Set up your exam space.
 Find a private area that is quiet and free from clutter and unauthorised materials.
-You should treat this as a regular face-to-face exam, where the only things you are permitted to bring in are that clear plastic-sleeved pencil case and a bottle of water.
+You should treat this as a regular face-to-face exam.

-No phones, no watches, no food, briefcases, backpacks, books – nothing!
-Extra clutter can be a distraction, or in a proctored exam, could even be viewed as academic misconduct.
-You are allowed to bring in a small, clear bottle of water, a single blank A4 page to plan your answers and work through questions and any prescribed materials specified by your Subject Coordinator, such as calculators, textbooks or reference materials.
+That means: no phones, no watches, no briefcases, or backpacks.
+You are allowed to have a small, clear bottle of water, and any prescribed materials specified by your Subject Coordinator in your subject outline, such as calculators, textbooks or reference materials.

 You do not need to find a room that is completely empty.
-You should, however, try and remove all books and papers from the room you are taking your exam in, or at the very least, remove them from your immediate vicinity so that you won’t be found guilty of sneaking a look at good old BOB (back of book)!
+You should, however, try and remove things such as books or papers from your immediate vicinity so that you won’t be found guilty of sneaking a look at good old BOB (back of book)!
+Having these items close by may even be considered academic misconduct if not specified as permitted in your subject outline.

 Transitioning to online study hasn’t been easy, but given the current global climate, online delivery is the best way for Charles Sturt to ensure the safety and wellbeing of our community and minimise disruption to your future studies.
 This will all be over in the near future, so for the meantime, enjoy wearing your PJ’s and ugg boots to your exams.
 For the record, it’s socially acceptable!